AUGSignals/qgis-plugins/README.md

 # qgis-plugins
-A collection of GUIs based on qgis platform
+A collection of GUIs based on qgis platform.

+Use the Settings Configuration plugin first to set the location of the qgis-exes folder.